Shopstar Design System

 DESIGN

-I created a UI Kit to quickly tackle styling and component inconsistencies.
-This served as a testing ground to see how the team applied styles, components, and variants, allowing me to refine naming conventions and usability.
+Kit was created to quickly tackle styling and component inconsistencies.
+This served as a testing ground to see how the team applied styles, components, and variants, allowing me to refine naming conventions, usability, and accessibility.

 A design system style guide displaying colors, fonts, and form controls.
 The 'Colours' section contains a grid of color swatches labeled with numbers and corresponding hex codes.
 The 'Fonts' section showcases different heading styles (H1 to H5) in Regular and Medium weights, along with body text and link styles.
 The 'Form Controls' section includes toggle switches for notifications, checkboxes, and radio buttons, labeled 'left' or 'right' to indicate their placement.